obonaventure/cnp3/book/network/dv.rst

 Distance vector routing
 -----------------------

 Distance vector routing is a simple distributed routing protocol.
-Distance vector routing allows the routers to automatically discover the destinations that are reachable inside the network and the shortest path to reach each of these destinations.
+Distance vector routing allows routers to automatically discover the destinations reachable inside the network as well as the shortest path to reach each of these destinations.
 The shortest path is computed based on `metrics` or `costs` that are associated to each link.
 We use `l.cost` to represent the metric that has been configured for link `l` on a router.

 Each router maintains a routing table.
 The routing table `R` can be modelled as a data structure that stores, for each known destination address `d`, the following attributes :